The Geomechanics Project is an interdisciplinary research group working on mathematical modelling of physical phenomena and foundation of science.

 Since 2001, The Project has been in the Department of Earth Sciences at Memorial University in St. John’s, where Michael became the Petro-Canada Research Chair in Applied Seismology.

-The Geomechanics Project is an interdisciplinary research group composed of graduate students, postdoctoral fellows and research associates from physics, mathematics and computer science.
+The Geomechanics Project is composed of graduate students, postdoctoral fellows and research associates from physics, mathematics and computer science.

 The philosophy of mathematics is concerned with metaphysical questions concerning the nature of mathematical objects and with epistemic questions concerning how we acquire knowledge of them. [...]
 The spectrum of views is very wide, from thinking mathematical objects are objectively real and independent from us (Platonism) to thinking they are somehow a human creation.
 It is commonly thought that the one and only source of evidence in mathematics is proof, understood to be a logical derivation from axioms or first principles. [...]

 Canadian philosophers of mathematics and mathematicians who work on these philosophical issues include: [...]
 Michael Slawinski (nature of applied mathematics).